sebastiandevops/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-This is my firs project on Holberton.
+My name is Sebastian Valencia and this is my first project on Holberton.